-Make a note of when, where and why you have taken drugs or drunk excessively over the last few months, and who you take them with.
+Make a note of when, where and why you have taken drugs or drunk excessively over the last few months, and who you take them or drink with.
 Are there any patterns?

 If there are patterns, make a list of everything that triggers a drugs or heavy alcohol session.
 This could be getting drunk in town with certain friends, having a dealer’s number on your phone, spending time online or going to a sauna after clubbing.

 Thinking of the triggers you wrote down, make a plan for how you can reduce the chances of one or more of them.
 These might be: